facebook/react/docs/docs/tutorial.md

 ### Congrats!

 You have just built a comment box in a few simple steps.
-Learn more about [why use React](/react/docs/why-react.html), or dive into the [API reference](/react/docs/top-level-api.html) and start hacking!
+Learn more about [why to use React](/react/docs/why-react.html), or dive into the [API reference](/react/docs/top-level-api.html) and start hacking!
 Good luck!